dballinger/angular-js-tutorial/README.md

 Each part of the tutorial is contained in its own branch starting from step-1_binding.

 ## Topics
-- Data binding & Repeaters
+- Data binding
-- Directives
+- Directives with inherited scope
 - Services & promises
 - Directives with isolated scope
 - Validation